WTIGER001/sfcmap/README.md

 ### Priority 3
 - Marker Snap
 - Marker hover information (tooltip) / click information (popup)
+- Drag and Drop a new marker on the page.

 ### Prority 4
 - Landing Page